Commercial Advertising on Bus Contracting Model Buses

 2D and 3D advertising

 2D advertising on buses also made a resurgence by advertisers seeking to maximize the advertising area on buses.
-Moove Media, the advertising arm for SBS Transit and Go-Ahead, has introduced more 2D billboards on single-deck buses which extend upwards.
+Moove Media, the appointed advertising vendor for SBS Transit and Go-Ahead Singapore, introduced more 2D billboards on single-deck buses which extend upwards under the “Big Top” concept.

 LED Digital Panel Trial